jemmy512/book-notes/SE/refactoring-2.md

 The secret to fast software, in all but hard real-time contexts, is to write tunable software first and then tune it for sufficient speed.

 * I’ve seen three general approaches to writing fast software.
     1. The most serious of these is time budgeting, often used in hard real-time systems.
-As you decompose the design, you give each component a budget for resources—time and footprint.
+As you decompose the design, you give each component a budget for resources - time and footprint.
     2. The second approach is the constant attention approach.
         * The performance improvements are spread all around the program; each improvement is made with a narrow perspective of the program’s behavior, and often with a misunderstanding of how a compiler, runtime, and hardware behaves.
         * The interesting thing about performance is that in most programs, most of their time is spent in a small fraction of the code.